About the course

 The Oxford DPhil in Materials is a doctoral research degree programme, typically of three to four years in duration and known as a PhD at other universities.
 Doctoral research projects in this leading materials department are available in most branches of materials science, as well as some aspects of solid state physics and chemistry.

 The DPhil in Materials is normally carried out in three and a half to four years of full-time study under the supervision of an experienced member of staff.
-A wide range of exciting DPhil projects is available, including a number on Materials for Nuclear Fusion Reactors.
-Details of the DPhil programme, including training opportunities (academic courses, research-specific skills and generic transferable career skills) and progression requirements, can be found in the current version of the Materials graduate course handbook.
+A wide range of exciting DPhil projects is available, including a number on Materials for Nuclear Fusion Reactors (some of which may be part of the Fusion CDT doctoral programme).
+Details of the DPhil programme, including training opportunities (academic courses, research- specific skills and generic transferable career skills) and progression requirements, can be found in the current version of the Materials graduate course handbook.

 Research interests of the department extend over most branches of materials science, as well as some aspects of solid state physics and chemistry: they include the study of a wide range of materials of relevance in advanced technological applications, including metals and alloys, composites, semi- and super-conductors, polymers, biomaterials, ceramics and materials for quantum information processing.